classicist/event_store/README.md

 ### Notes on Connecting

-- `sqlite` only requires one connection parameter, `database`.
-This is the path to your database file.
 - `postgres` will assume a port of `5432` if one is not supplied.

 ### Creating a client